The keto diet doesn’t have to be complicated. But it does require starting some good food habits before you chart your macros.

 Habit #5: Learn to Bake

 Do you have a “thing” for carbs?
 We did, too.
 We are busy keto bakers at Mor Kitchen, making everything from pies to breads.
-Plus, our test kitchen whats-for-dinner favorites make it simple to plan with us each week.
+Plus, our test kitchen meal favorites make it simple to plan with us each week.

 Habit #6: Drink More Water